“An all-out war against illegal drugs requires a full body operating on a regular basis.”

 This was the remark of Provincial Board member Carmen Remedios Durano-Meca as she stood before her colleagues yesterday to seek approval of her ordinance, creating the Cebu Provincial Anti-Drug Abuse Office (CPADA).

-“Creating a regular department in the Province of Cebu to address the matter of illegal drugs is warranted under the circumstances and shall be beneficial to the populace, not to mention that it is legal and within our competence and power to do so,” Meca said.
+“We warrant the creation of a regular department in the Province of Cebu to address the matter of illegal drugs, considering its benefits to the populace.
+Moreover, it is legal and within our competence and power to do so,” Meca said.

 All nine PB members present in yesterday’s session approved the ordinance.